The Rise of Roman Fitness Systems via Hustle, Grind, and Schmooze

-Being so present and willing to help also made me an indispensible member of the staff, and the owner of the gym (who ran in some high end circles) sent a lot of clients my way.
+Being so present and willing to help also made me an indispensable member of the staff, and the owner of the gym (who ran in some high-end circles) sent a lot of clients my way.
 Moreover, he came to realize that he could trust and rely on me, and that led to other opportunities.

 So, the fact that I was completely willing to be a workhorse worked in my favor.

 Please forgive me for tooting my own horn, but people at the gym loved me.

 I helped people with form, gave nutrition advice, listened to people talk about their day.
 I fixed equipment if it was broken and made sure the members were happy.
 Heck, I helped shovel out their cars in the winter.